ruxtain/proxy_pool/README.md

 # Try it out

-There isn't much to do before hand, simple run:
+There isn't much to do before hand, simply run:
 ```
 pip install -r requriements.txt
 python main.py